Taylor of Old Bond Street Oud Shaving Cream Review

 As soon as I opened the tub of Oud and took a whiff–the gentle but fresh kind of fruity, and earthy scent was a delight.
 I knew I was happy with it!

-The scent is very apparent while shaving, and it lasts when no other layer of scent is added for a good few hours.
+The scent is very apparent while shaving and lasts for several hours when no other layer of scent is added.

 Before this review, I had used Oud cream a good few times.
-I needed to use it a few times as I was testing out a new shaving bowl (Muhle Porcelain) and a new brush (Simpson Trafalgar T3 Synthetic).
+I needed to use it a few times while testing out a new shaving bowl (Muhle Porcelain) and a new brush (Simpson Trafalgar T3 Synthetic).
 A change of brush can change a lot!

 As expected, the lather was thick and creamy and was best bowl-lathered while using the Simpson T3 Synthetic I was testing.
-Synthetics tend to be too dry or leak out too much water when face lathering, and it was the dryness I got with the Oud (not the cream’s fault).
+Synthetics can at times be too dry or leak out too much water when face-lathering, and it was the dryness I experienced with the Oud (not the cream’s fault).

 A finger scoop is plenty enough with this cream, and the 150g (5.3 fl. oz) is going to last a long time.